Permafrost/Tundra/SERVICES.md

 ### tundra.duration:format

-Formats the given duration string according to the desired pattern.
+Formats arbitrarily specified duration strings according to the desired pattern.

 A start instant may be required when formatting fields with indeterminate values, such as converting months to days (because the